cocojoe/CoinbasePro/README.md

 CoinbasePro is a modern, lightweight Swift SDK that lets you seamlessly integrate with the [Coinbase Pro](https://pro.coinbase.com) Trading Platform API.
 > Disclaimer: This is an *unofficial* SDK and not affiliated with Coinbase in anyway.
-> Would be cool to get some feedback through from their Engineers :]
+> Would be cool to get some feedback from their Engineers though :]
 >
-> This started as mini side project to build an iOS App for managing my own trades while travelling.
-However, I thought it might be nice to turn it into an Open Source Framework as I couldn't find an awesome Swift one...
-Although my spare time is limited on this.
+> This started as small project to build an iOS App for managing my own trades while travelling.
+However, I thought it might be nice to turn it into an Open Source Framework, as I couldn't find a good Swift one...
+> Please note this is a hobby project.

 ## Features